 Step 4: Apply For Work

-Due to the fast expansion of the beauty therapy industry, there are many vacancies available for qualified Nail Technicians.
-Once you have the necessary knowledge and skills, you are ready to start applying for jobs.
+Due to the fast expansion of the beauty therapy industry, many vacancies are available for qualified Nail Technicians.
+Once you have the necessary knowledge and skills, you can start applying for jobs.

 Create an impressive resume by mentioning your qualifications, work experiences, and the nail techniques you have learned so far.

-Tip: Make sure your nails are done to perfection before you attend the interview in person to demonstrate your skills first ‘hand’.
+Tip: Make sure your nails are done to perfection before you attend the interview to demonstrate your skills firsthand.

 Step 5: Advance Your Learning

 Are you interested in advancing your nail technician career and running your nail technician business?
-You can consider completing additional qualifications like a diploma in business to learn the business skills to open your salon and manage a team of technicians under you.
+Consider completing additional qualifications like a diploma in business to learn the business skills to open your salon and manage a team of technicians under you.

 A nail technician certificate can equip you with specialized skills in nail technology.
-The transferable nail technician skills can help you make a smooth transition into the cosmetology industry.
+The transferable nail technician skills can help you transition smoothly into the cosmetology industry.